 For the purpose of Prior Permission:

-- Commitment letter from the donor organization and agreement stating the amount and purpose of donation
+- Duly signed Commitment Letter from donor organization and agreement stating the amount and purpose of donation.

-- Project report for which FC will be received.
+- Project Report for which Foreign Contribution will be received.

-Yes, this is mandatory after registration and prior approval to file annual returns through Form FC-4 accompanied along with scanned copies of income and expenditure statement, balance sheet and statement of receipt and payment within 9 months from the last day of a financial year (December 31).
+Yes, it is mandatory after registration and prior approval to file Annual Returns through Form FC-4 accompanied along with scanned copies of Audited Statement of Accounts containing (Income and Expenditure Statement, and Balance Sheet), Declaration certificate from Chief Functionary relating correctness and completeness of the information provided in the annual return and duly signed Chartered Accountant Certificate within 9 months from the last day of a financial year (December 31).

 It is accepted only by online mode through form FC-4.